aamrits/interview-questions-prep/javascript.md

    console.log('You pressed cancelled.');
 }
 ```

-- Prompt box: `window.prompt()` instructs the browser to display a dialog with an optional message prompting the user to input some text, and to wait until the user either submits the text or cancels the dialog
+- Prompt box: `window.prompt()` instructs the browser to display a dialog with an optional message prompting the user to input some text, and to wait until the user either submits the text or cancels the dialog.

 ```js
 var person = prompt("Please enter your name", "");